realslimsutton/better-upload-edge/packages/better-upload/README.md

+# Do not use this version

+This version has been temporarily hacked together to add basic support for edge (specifically Cloudflare) workers.

+Version 3 should support edge environments.
+See [the official package here](https://github.com/Nic13Gamer/better-upload).

 # Better Upload

 Simple and easy file uploads for React.
 Upload files directly to any S3-compatible service with minimal setup.